Tartus Governorate

-Tartus Governorate, officially Tartous Governorate (مُحافظة طرطوس / ALA-LC: Muḥāfaẓat Ṭarṭūs), is one of the 14 governorates of Syria.
+Tartus Governorate (مُحافظة طرطوس), officially known as Tartous Governorate, is one of the fourteen governorates of Syria.
 It is situated in western Syria, bordering Latakia Governorate to the north, Homs and Hama Governorates to the east, Lebanon to the south, and the Mediterranean Sea to the west.
 It is one of the few governorates in Syria that has an Alawite majority.
 Sources list the area as 1,890 km^{2} or 1,892 km^{2}, with its capital being Tartus.

 History

 The present day Tartus Governorate was part of the Alawite State, which existed from 1920 to 1936.
 In 1972, the Ba'athist administration had established Tartus Governorate, effectively detaching it from Latakia Governorate.